 Lebanon is divided into 8 mohafazats (governorates), see Figure 1.
 Each of the mohafazats is subdivided into several cazas (districts), yielding a total of 25 cazas.
+To investigate the prevalence of frailty in South Lebanon, a sample of 400 subjects, consisting of 200 subjects from the Sidon district, with 100 subjects from the city of Sidon (regarded as "urban") and 100 subjects from the villages belonging to the Sidon district (regarded as rural); and 200 subjects from the Nabatiyeh district, with 100 subjects from the city of Nabatiyeh (regarded as "urban") and 100 subjects from the villages belonging to the Nabatiyeh district (regarded as "rural"), were selected.
 A list of the elderly people living in each of the sampled districts was obtained from municipalities or the local authorities.